haruto-web/campus-care-project/PRESENTATION.md

 - Real-time communication uses polling (3–5 second intervals) rather than WebSockets; suitable for the current scale but not optimized for very large concurrent user bases
 - AI features depend on the availability of the Google Gemini API
 - OTP delivery depends on the Brevo transactional email service
-- Audit Log feature is partially implemented (login/logout events only)
+- Audit Log covers all major actions; full view is restricted to superadmin tier

 ---